 The podcast market will be worth around $5.03 billion by 2027.

-You can use podcasts to promote your products/expertise, and can even make a steady passive income on the side!
+You can even make steady passive income on the side!

 How did I select the best podcast hosting platforms?